Holiday Break: "The Grim Reaper" - Nate Boone Craft

 With Jerome now out of the picture, Boone then stepped in and offered to become the woman's protector, basically her bodyguard, for a fee.

-And soon other prostitutes left their pimps to hire Boone as their protector as well.
+Eventually, Word spread that Boone didn't harm women and actually wanted to protect them, and soon other prostitutes left their pimps to hire Boone as their protector as well.

-He earned 10% of everything they brought in for the night and he made sure that no pimps or Johns laid a finger on the women.
+He earned 10% of everything they brought in for the night, and he made sure that no pimps or Johns laid a finger on the women.

 She said,

 all these pimps out here trying to make us work with them because they said that Jerome ran off.
+I said, well, if he ran off, you make money.

+And skip your own money.
 She said, no, we can't do that.

 These guys want us to choose who we want to be with.